Evansville, Wisconsin: Historic District

 The Evansville Historic District, which surrounds Main Street and stretches to the side streets of Garfield Avenue and Liberty Street, includes dozens of historic homes and other structures.
 The Wisconsin Historical Society called Evansville home to "the finest collection of 1840s to 1915 architecture of any small town in Wisconsin."

 The Eager Free Public Library building was built with the bequest of a leading citizen, Almeron Eager, in 1908.
 Designed by the architectural firm of Claude and Starck of Madison, Wisconsin in the Prairie style, it features stained glass windows and plaster friezes just below the overhanging roof line.
 A 1994 addition at the rear of the original building was designed to match the original architecture, while adding much needed space and handicapped accessibility.
 The intersection on which the library stands also contains a Greek Revival home (now a funeral parlor), a High Victorian Gothic brick home (now housing the local Masonic Temple) and a classic Victorian "Painted Lady" home, still a private residence.

 The Evansville Seminary was located near College Drive in the district.
-Its building was designed by architect August Kutzbock, but now functions as apartment homes.
+Its building was designed by James R. West, but now functions as apartment homes.

 In 1978, the historic district was placed on the National Register of Historic Places.

+Railways

+In the 1860s the C&NW Railroad came to Evansville from Beloit.
+Later a line was built from Evansville to Janesville, making a more direct route between Madison, Wisconsin and Chicago, Illinois.
+The segment between Evansville and Beloit was abandoned in the late 1970s.

+C&NW was acquired by Union Pacific in 1995, which abandoned much of the segment between Madison and Evansville.